saildot4k/Crystal-Chip-R34-v3/readme.txt

               device:/BM/APPS/APPFOLDERHEREwithAPPINFO.PBT
 	      UPDATE: A few issues still exist.
 Keep in mind not all apps support running from all devices.
 However I plan on making a change so that user can choose to autoload USB and/or MMCE just like HDD is currently.
 Please be patient.
+              REASON: sometimes some device drivers interfere with others especially USB with other devices.

 	- Security Settings added: when pin is set, advanced settings are unaccessible.